-A system to monitor the value of the collaterals on the basis of market values is in place.
-Monitoring of pledge transactions is carried out on a daily basis for listed securities deposited with the bank, while for mortgages, real estate value is currently verified once a year for non-residentials (where real estate is subject to point-in-time appraisals every three years for loans with exposures in excess of three million euro) and once every three years for residentials, using a market indices revaluation.
-In this respect, it is appropriate to underline that an assessment is made on the assets pledged as collateral during the mortgage loan approval phase.
-In the specific case of Retail mortgage loans, a dedicated disbursement process subordinates disbursement to the submission of a technical survey on the asset pledged, thus ensuring the fulfilment of obligations and compliance with relevant validity requirements upon acquisition of the guarantee.
+For the phase of monitoring the assets pledged, the Group has a policy establishing the amounts of the secured exposure and the age of the appraisal, beyond which the properties are appraised again.
+For exposures lower than the thresholds defined, the Group in any event conducts half-yearly monitoring of the property value based on market data.
 If the value of the property pledged as a guarantee is subject to market or foreign exchange risks, the Montepaschi Group uses the concept of guarantee differential, which is understood as a percentage of the value of the guarantee offered, determined as a function of asset value volatility.
 The only portion of the loan covered by the value of the assets net of the differential is considered as guaranteed during the approval phase.
-The monitoring phase requires adjustment of the guarantees with a market value lower than the value approved, net of the differential.
+The monitoring phase requires the adjustment of the guarantees with a market value lower than the value approved, net of the differential.
 This is notified through a process of daily credit monitoring which alerts the Network with events which may modify risk perception.
 The availability of collaterals does not alter the valuation of the insolvency risk of a customer.
 However, it has an impact on the approval process since loan disbursements with mitigated risk are subject to different discretionary powers (this difference at Banca MPS is even more marked due to the introduction of authorization levels dedicated only to Land and Building credit).